dylan-thinnes/cwd/README.md

 Goes to the directory on the top of the stack (the last directory added to the stack).
 If the stack is empty, does nothing and exits with 1.

+** I recommend adding this to the end of your bashrc. ** That way, any new terminal will be at the top of the stack.

 `cwdrem <number>`
 Remove the specified number of directories from the top of the stack.
 Removes one by default.